Glossary

 Anticipated Experience Assumptions

 An expectation of future experience for a risk factor, given available, relevant information pertaining to the assumption being estimated.
-(Medicaid Managed-Care Capitation –
+(Principle-Based Reserves for Life Products)

 An expectation of future experience for a risk factor, given available, relevant information pertaining to the assumption being estimated.